loda-lang/loda-programs/programs/README.md

 * [A268581](oeis/A268581.asm): a(n) = 2*n^2 + 8*n + 5.
 * [A268684](oeis/A268684.asm): a(n) = n*(n + 1)*(4*n - 1)/3.
 * [A269044](oeis/A269044.asm): a(n) = 13*n + 7.
+* [A269059](oeis/A269059.asm): Construct a hollow square of 1's of side n and fill its interior with 0's to create a stack of n binary numbers.
+Express the sum of the stack in decimal.
 * [A269100](oeis/A269100.asm): a(n) = 13*n + 11.
 * [A269132](oeis/A269132.asm): a(n) = n + floor(n*(2*n+1)/5).
 * [A269445](oeis/A269445.asm): a(n) = Sum_{k=0..n} floor(k/13).